How Venture Capital Funding Works (Pre-Seed to Series C): Valuation, Dilution, Term Sheets, and Pitch Decks

 Click any link to find Pitch Decks at each stage: Early Stage, Pre-Seed, Seed, Series A, Series B, Series C, Series D, Series E, Late Stage, of Funding.

-Companies for going Series B have already developed a user base, validated their business models and have proven to investors that they are ready to scale.
-Series B is often led by many of the same investors as earlier rounds, including a key anchor investor that pull in other investors.
+Companies going for Series B have already developed a user base, validated their business models, and proven they are ready to scale.
+Series B is often led by many of the same investors as earlier rounds, including a key anchor investor that can pull in other investors, typically with a clear “use of funds” plan (hiring, go-to-market expansion, and product scaling).

 Companies undergoing a Series B funding have valuations between around $30 million and $60 million.
 In 2021, the median pre-money valuation of Series B companies was $40 million.
 Median estimated capital raised for Series B in 2020 was around $26 million.